skarlekar/tictactoe/README.md

 2. **Player Input**: Captures user clicks on the game board and updates the game state accordingly.

-3. **AI Logic**: Implements a minimax algorithm to determine the best move for the computer player, considering all possible future moves.
+3. **AI Logic**:
+   - Easy: Uses a random move selection algorithm.
+   - Medium: Alternates between random moves and the minimax algorithm.
+   - Hard: Consistently uses the minimax algorithm for optimal play.

 4. **Win Detection**: After each move, checks for winning combinations horizontally, vertically, and diagonally.